 Action # Title Description Total Funds Contributing 2.10 2.10 EL Services 2.10 Personnel to provide EL Services, and Professional Development/Coaching to assist with implementation of research based effective instruction to English Learners.
-Program materials to use with English Learners in individual and small group settings. \$25,000.00 2.11 2.11 Release time expenses for Professional Development 2.11 Provide substitutes for release time for teachers as needed to participate in Lesson Study, Professional Learning Community Opportunities in the all curricular areas \$3,000.00 No 2.12 2.12 After School Student Support 2.12 After School tutoring: Additional intensive tutoring will be provided for 2 additional days per week for students identified as needed additional support. \$7,300.00 No 2.13 2.13 Local Assessment Program/System 2.13 Gain historical on-going student academic data; maintain computer based assessment program. \$8,000.00 No 2.14 2.14 Instructional Material & Supplies 2.14 Consumable materials for classroom and school wide events/projects \$25,750.00 2.15 2.15 Intervention Staff 2.15 Intervention Teacher to provide specialized instruction for students who are below grade level and at risk for retention.
-This teacher will work in coordination with our Education Specialist and Classroom Teachers to determine student participation eligibility. \$90,000.00 Yes
+Program materials to use with English Learners in individual and small group settings (Lexia). \$34,600.00 2.11 2.11 Release time expenses for Professional Development 2.11 Provide substitutes for release time for teachers as needed to participate in Lesson Study, Professional Learning Community Opportunities in the all curricular areas \$3,000.00 No 2.12 2.12 After School Student Support 2.12 After School tutoring: Additional intensive tutoring will be provided for 2 additional days per week for students identified as needed additional support.
+Dreambox \$7,300.00 No 2.13 2.13 Local Assessment Program/System 2.13 Gain historical on-going student academic data; maintain computer based assessment program. \$8,000.00 No 2.14 2.14 Instructional Material & Supplies 2.14 Consumable materials for classroom and school wide events/projects \$25,750.00 2.15 2.15 Intervention Staff 2.15 Intervention Teacher(s) to provide specialized instruction for students who are below grade level and at risk for retention.
+This teacher will work in coordination with our Education Specialist and Classroom Teachers to determine student participation eligibility.
+This service may be provided by more than one teacher on a part-time basis. \$90,000.00 Yes

 Action # Title Description Total Funds Contributing 2.16 2.16 After school Tutoring 2.16 All instructional Staff provides after school tutoring to identified students within their classes.
-Students will receive intensive support to address student learning needs. \$273,169.00 Yes 2.17 2.17 Program Administrator 2.17 Administrator/instructional coach to assist staff with curriculum and instructional strategy implementation, coordination of professional development and other administrative duties. \$56,000.00 Yes
+Students will receive intensive support to address student learning needs. \$297,299.99 Yes 2.17 2.17 Program Administrator 2.17 Administrator/instructional coach to assist staff with curriculum and instructional strategy implementation, coordination of professional development and other administrative duties. \$150,000.00 Yes

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]